 And I wonder how many of those avocados are eaten in the form of guacamole (I imagine in the past few years avocado toast is the second most common avocado vehicle….and then maybe smoothies?
 Worth investigating, one of these days, when my burning questions about avocados supersede everything else I have to do).

 My kids started out not liking guacamole but were still ecstatic to see it come out of the kitchen because that meant the basket of tortilla chips wasn’t far behind.
 Eventually they tentatively dipped a chip—just a corner—into the green creaminess.
 It was deemed “not bad.”
 (Stop, stop you’re embarrassing me.)
 A bolder dip, a dunk, a scoop followed.
-It’s not like the chips aren’t still a big draw, but guacamole is now a most-requested appetizer.
+They also liked saying “holy guacamole”.

-- 2 ripe avocados, preferably Hass
+- 2 ripe avocados preferably Hass

 - ⅓ cup minced onion

-- 1 medium-size ripe tomato, cored, seeded, and chopped (about 2⁄3 cup)
+- 1 medium-size ripe tomato cored, seeded, and chopped (about 2⁄3 cup)